Do you know that one of the most flammable liquids in your car is your brake fluid? Yes, that’s right, your brake fluid.

 Many feel this case, and others, were a springboard for the implementation of the current federal regulations on fuel-fed fires.
 Specifically, the National Highway Safety Administration has enacted standards, such as Federal Motor Vehicle Safety Standard (FMVSS) 301, to protect us from the risk of fuel-fed fires.
 Regardless of these safety standards, gasoline-fed fuel tank fires still occur and still burn or kill people all over the United States.

 The Texas Automotive Defect Lawyer at Hill Law Firm is currently investigating Jeep Cherokee and Jeep Liberty fires following foreseeable rear-end collisions.
-If you need to consult with an attorney because you have been the victim of an automobile fuel-fed fire, call the Automobile Fire Attorney at Hill Law Firm for a free consultation at one of our convenient locations in Houston or San Antonio.
+If you need to consult with an attorney because you have been the victim of an automobile fuel-fed fire, call the Automobile Fire Attorney at Hill Law Firm for a free consultation at our San Antonio office.